146

 Personnel

-Before he could finish the first line, Yunmen suddenly interrupted, “Aren't those the words of Zhang Zhuo?”
+Before he could finish the first line, Unmon suddenly interrupted, “Aren't those the words of Chôsetsu Shûsai [Zhang Zhuo]*?”

 The monk replied, “Yes, they are.”